|Guide||♦||41 Triplogs||0 Topics|

 killer views of the Prescott basin

-President Grover Cleveland asked for Tritle's resignation so that he could appoint Conrad Meyer Zulick, who had to be rescued from a Mexican jail before he could take office.
+President Grover Cleveland asked for Tritle's resignation to appoint Conrad Meyer Zulick, who had to be rescued from a Mexican jail before he could take office.

-You can also mountainbike this whole route.
-I find this really helpful in covering miles when you only have a short day to explore.
-Plenty of side trails and 360 degree views.
+You can also mountain bike this whole route.
+I find this helpful in covering miles when you only have a short day to explore.
+Plenty of side trails and 360-degree views.
 Heck, you can see all the way to Salome.

 On really cold days, you can see mirages on the horizon to the north.

-I regulary hike this trail with my view camera, I'll share these images when I can afford the drum scans.
-Until then, my scans off the b/w polaroids will suffice.
+I regularly hike this trail with my view camera, and I'll share these images when I can afford the drum scans.
+Until then, my scans of the b/w polaroids will suffice.

-You will also find quaders and dirtbikers here.
+You will also find quads and dirt bikers here.
 Hunters find this area great for archery, so beware during the season.